EDUCBA

 2. Redundancy hence faults tolerant/disaster recovery.

-Here are steps for that:
+Here are the steps for that:

-Close already running MongoDB server.
+Close is already running the MongoDB server.

 Now Start the MongoDB server by specifying — replSet option.